-The restoration: LRWP acquired Eagle Marsh (then 676 acres) in 2005 and, after extensive planning, began one of the largest wetland restorations ever undertaken in Indiana.
+The restoration: LRWP acquired Eagle Marsh (then 676 acres) in 2005 with help from the federal Wetlands Reserve Program, the Indiana Heritage Trust of the Indiana Department of Natural Resources, The Nature Conservancy of Indiana, foundations, and LRWP members.
+Then began one of the largest wetland restorations ever undertaken in Indiana.
 Shallow areas were dug deeper, drain tiles broken, and pumps removed to hold more water on the land, approximating its original hydrology.
-Over 500 acres were seeded with native rushes, grasses, and wildflowers and approximately 45,000 native trees and shrubs planted.
-The initial restoration was completed in 2009.
-Intensive stewardship care will be needed for at least five years to protect the new native plants from being overtaken by invasive species such as reed canary grass and phragmites.
+Over 500 acres were seeded with native rushes, grasses, and wildflowers and more than 45,000 native trees and shrubs planted.

 Eagle Marsh becomes more wonderful every year.
-Please visit this unique preserve.
+Be sure to visit this unique preserve.

 Watershed separation: In 2010 scientists became aware that Asian carp, a problematic alien fish that had invaded the Wabash River, could reach the Great Lakes during a major flood event at Eagle Marsh because the preserve is on a continental divide.
 Later, federal and state agencies became concerned that a number of invasive aquatic species might cross either way between the Mississippi River and Great Lakes watersheds in such a flood.
 To prevent this, during 2014 and 2015 they expanded an existing berm of the Graham-McCulloch Ditch that runs through Eagle Marsh and made other changes to the hydrology of the preserve.
 Visit our Updates page for more information.